allether/re-modelgrid/README.md

 ### does not support:
-- any sort of aggregation
-- any sort of document client caching
-- things i don't need
+- things i don't need right now